parcio/blog/content/posts/2022/08/hdf5/index.md

 ### Limits of VFDs

-VFDs only abstract IO calls (i.e., only handle byte streams) and are therefore unaware of the HDF5 data model.
+VFDs only abstract I/O calls (i.e., only handle byte streams) and are therefore unaware of the HDF5 data model.
 Though decisions can be made based on address ranges (e.g., as in `H5FD_MULTI`), the file's structure can not be changed to leverage features of modern storage technologies.
 In practice, this approach excludes storage types that could (more or less) directly map the data model like, for example, [DAOS](https://github.com/daos-stack/daos).

-## New Architecture and Virtual Object Layer
+## New architecture and Virtual Object Layer

 To address the limitation of the VFD, the *Virtual Object Layer* (VOL) was introduced in version 1.12.
 It provides another interface for plugins to interact with HDF5.